IBM/kafka-streaming-click-analysis/README.md

 Some popular use cases for clickstream analysis include:

-* <b>A/B Testing.</b> Statistically study how users of a web site are affected by changes from version A to B. [Read more](https://en.wikipedia.org/wiki/A/B_testing)
+* **A/B Testing:** Statistically study how users of a web site are affected by changes from version A to B. [Read more](https://en.wikipedia.org/wiki/A/B_testing)

-* <b>Recommendation generation on shopping portals.</b> Click patterns of users of a shopping portal website, indicate how a user was influenced into buying something.
+* **Recommendation generation on shopping portals:** Click patterns of users of a shopping portal website, indicate how a user was influenced into buying something.
 This information can be used as a recommendation generation for future such patterns of clicks.

-* <b>Targeted advertisement.</b> Similar to <i>recommendation generation</i>, but tracking user clicks "across websites" and using that information to target advertisement in real-time.
+* **Targeted advertisement:** Similar to *recommendation generation*, but tracking user clicks "across websites" and using that information to target advertisement in real-time.

-* <b>Trending topics.</b> Clickstream can be used to study or report trending topics in real time.
+* **Trending topics:** Clickstream can be used to study or report trending topics in real time.
 For a particular time quantum, display top items that gets the highest number of user clicks.

 In this Code Pattern, we will demonstrate how to detect real-time trending topics on the [Wikipedia](https://www.wikipedia.org/) web site.
 To perform this task, Apache Kafka will be used as a message queue, and the Apache Spark structured streaming engine will be used to perform the analytics.
 This combination is well known for its usability, high throughput and low-latency characteristics.